maltaisn/msdf-gdx/README.md

 multi channel (MSDF) and single channel (SDF) distance fields.
 The MSDF is encoded in 3 channels (RGB) and SDF is encoded in the alpha channel.
-Each distance field has its advantages: MSDF is used to accurately draw glyphs with sharp corners at any size and SDF is used for shadow effects to keep round corners.
+Each distance field has its advantages: MSDF is used to accurately draw glyphs with sharp corners at arbitrarly large sizes and SDF is used for shadow effects to keep round corners.

-The library can also render normal MSDF and SDF but shadows won't work.
+## Usage

-#### Gradle dependency
+##### Gradle dependency
 ```
 implementation("com.maltaisn:msdf-gdx:X.Y.Z")
 ```
 Replace `X.Y.Z` with the lastest version: [![Maven Central](https://img.shields.io/maven-central/v/com.maltaisn/msdf-gdx)](https://search.maven.org/artifact/com.maltaisn/msdf-gdx)

-## Usage

 #### MsdfFont
 The shader needs a `MsdfFont` object to work, which is a simple wrapper around BitmapFont.